drevops/mariadb-drupal-data/README.md

 Image consumers download the image and start containers with instantaneously available data (no time-consuming database imports required).

-Technically, majority of the functionality is relying on upstream [`uselagoon/mariadb-drupal`](https://github.com/uselagoon/lagoon-images/blob/main/images/mariadb-drupal/10.11.Dockerfile) Docker image.
+Technically, the majority of the functionality is relying on upstream [`uselagoon/mariadb-drupal`](https://github.com/uselagoon/lagoon-images/blob/main/images/mariadb-drupal/10.11.Dockerfile) Docker image.
-[Entrypoint script](9999-mariadb-init.bash)) had to be copied from [upstream script](https://github.com/uselagoon/lagoon-images/blob/main/images/mariadb/entrypoints/9999-mariadb-init.bash) and adjusted to support custom data directory.
+[Entrypoint script](entrypoint.bash)) had to be copied from [upstream script](https://github.com/uselagoon/lagoon-images/blob/main/images/mariadb/entrypoints/9999-mariadb-init.bash) and adjusted to support custom data directory.

 ## Use case